 A remote worker generally means you don’t have to commute to an office but rather you work from a home office or in a coworking space or café.
 This gives you the opportunity of working from anywhere you have internet access and a laptop.

 With the ability to travel a Remote Worker could also consider joining a coworking collective elsewhere in the world.
 Theoretically, remote work allows people to work independently, but other factors come into play such as whether clients are based in a specific time zone, or you need access to specialized equipment to complete your work.

 The most common reason people look to work remotely is flexibility and the opportunity to work for themselves.
 Remote Workers can set their own schedules and general business hours and work from anywhere in the world.
 Remote work offers a better work-life balance for parents and people working part-time or those who need a second source of income.

-During the COVID 19 pandemic, many people around the world took on a variant of work from home.
-Quite a few of those people have realised that this is the exciting new way to work, and some are even willing to take that next step and work for themselves!
+During the COVID 19 pandemic, many people around the world took on a variant of working from home.
+Quite a few of those people have realized that this is an exciting new way to work, and some are even willing to take that next step and work for themselves!

 Remote working offers a variety of benefits, including:

 - Earn your own income

 - Flexible hours

 - Work for a variety of clients

 - No office commute